PopulateTools/afct-microsite/_posts/2022-06-22-eu-policymakers-strengthen-rules-for-companies’-sustainability-disclosures-with-mandatory-esg-standards-but-delay-its-implementation.md

 date: 2022-06-22T11:44:52.083Z
 intro: On Tuesday 21 June, the trilogue negotiations between the European Commission, Parliament and Council concluded with an agreement for the EU Corporate Sustainability Reporting Directive (CSRD).
-The reformed rules will tackle major problems on the quality, consistency and comparability of sustainability information disclosed by companies under existing EU legislation, as evidenced in the studies published by the Alliance for Corporate Transparency.
 img: /assets/markus-spiske-wiuxlhndclw-unsplash.jpg
 img_listing: /assets/2206_list-image.jpg
 ---